scrabill/central-perk/README.md

 To test out the app using dummy data, follow these steps.

 1. In the root level of the directory, create a `.env` file
-1. Add the following, replacing `your_password` with a string.
-This will be the login for the user account Gunther, which all orders will belong and be nested under.
+1. Add the following, replacing `your_password` with a string to `.env`.
+This will be the login for the user account Gunther.
+All seed orders will belong to and be nested under Gunther.

 ```
 PASSWORD=your_password
 ```

-3. Run `rake db:seed` to populate the database with a user (Gunter), orders and menu items.
+3. Run `rake db:seed` to populate the database with a user (Gunther), orders and menu items.

 ## Enable Google Login